 The Browns first five games of the 2018 season were all decided by four points or less, including an excruciating week one tie vs. the Steelers.
 Those close games helped the Browns become one of the league’s top cover teams, despite being underdogs in 12 of those matches.

 The development of Mayfield and a receiving core that boasts Beckham Jr. and Jarvis Landry could give the Browns one of the most explosive offenses in the league.
-Cleveland’s defense, which ranked 20th in PPG in 2018, will be led by former first rounders DE Myles Garrett and CB Denzel Ward.
+Cleveland’s defense, which ranked 20th in PPG in 2018, will be led by former first-rounders DE Myles Garrett and CB Denzel Ward.

-Here are some important stats to think about heading into 2019:
+Here are some important stats:

 - The Browns finished in the top five in the league vs. the spread last season, going 10-6 and finishing the year with a 62.5 cover percentage.